-The PlayStation 5 is out now in the wild (and it does feel you have to hunt it like a wild animal to find one), but that doesn’t mean for one second that the old girl doesn’t still have a lot of life left in her, especially with The Last of Us: Part II due to drop in early 2020.
+The PlayStation 5 is out now in the wild (and it does feel you have to hunt it like a wild animal to find one), but that doesn’t mean for one second that the old girl doesn’t still have a lot of life left in her, especially with The Last of Us: Part II and other big hitters yet to drop.
 Let’s not forget how long it took for the PS4 to overtake the PS3 as every PlayStation player’s favoured console, either — the PS4 will definitely be supported for a few years yet.

 But what if you just want to collect a whole bunch of great games, no matter the exclusivity?
 More and more games are available on multiple platforms (just because it makes financial sense), so if you’re looking to amass quite the haul of possibilities for your PS4, you’re in for quite the fine selection to choose from.